fpsampayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/canvas.rst

 To show some additional data on top of the map in canvas, use map canvas items.
 It is possible to create custom canvas item classes (covered below), however there are two useful canvas item classes for convenience:
-:class:`QgsRubberBand` for drawing polylines or polygons, and :class:`QgsVertexMarker` for drawing points.
+`QgsRubberBand <https://qgis.org/pyqgis/3.0/gui/other/QgsRubberBand.html>`_ for drawing polylines or polygons, and `QgsVertexMarker <https://qgis.org/pyqgis/3.0/gui/other/QgsVertexMarker.html>`_ for drawing points.
 They both work with map coordinates, so the shape is moved/scaled automatically when the canvas is being panned or zoomed.